 Mentor and resident final matches are made in late spring when all residents have been selected and have passed their Praxis II Content Knowledge exam.
 Mentor applicants are notified at this time about whether a resident has been placed with them for the coming year.

 Recent research by Shelby County Schools demonstrates that MTR mentors have excellent scores, far exceeding non-mentor teachers in SCS.
 This research shows statistically significant differences between mentors and non-mentors on TVAAS, classroom observation scores, TEM professionalism, and student surveys (TRIPOD).
 In each case mentors scored higher than non-mentors.
 This shows that MTR is selecting excellent teachers to serve as mentors and that student achievement continues to be high with a resident in the classroom.
-Further research that is already in progress is looking into whether student growth might actually improve with a resident in the classroom as students in these classrooms have two teachers: the mentor and the teaching resident.

 All residents hold a bachelor’s degree and have gone through an extensive selection process.
 Residents are not required to have an education background, but some residents have taken education courses in their undergraduate experience or completed an education degree.
 All residents are required to pass the Praxis II Content Knowledge exam for their content area prior to starting at MTR.